JBZoo/CSV-Blueprint/README.md

     # 5. The order of rules execution is the same as in the schema.
 But it doesn't matter.
     #    The result will be the same in any order.
     # 6. Most of the rules are case-sensitive.
 Unless otherwise specified.
     # 7. As backup plan, you always can use the "regex" rule.
+ON YOUR OWN RISK!

     ####################################################################################################################
     # Data validation for each(!) value in the column.
     # Of course, this can greatly affect the speed of checking.
     # It depends on the number of checks and CSV file size.
-    # TODO: There are several ways to optimize this process, but the author needs time to test it carefully.
     rules:
       # General rules
       not_empty: true                   # Value is not an empty string.
 Actually checks if the string length is not 0.